-"A coordinated, multi-partner monitoring program to quantify trends and habitat associations of wintering shorebirds in the Pacific Flyway."
+"A coordinated, multi-partner network to monitor wintering shorebirds across the Pacific Flyway."

 Click the Explore Data tab above to visualize and preview survey data.
 Please inquire about data sharing for conservations purposes!
 Survey materials are also available in English and Spanish.
 Check out the Migratory Shorebird Project website.

 What's new CLICK HERE to download our project update from August 2019.
 Welcome Mark Dettling (bio here) to the PFSS team!
 Mark is coordinating our survey in San fransicso Bay and will also be assiting in other areas, so you might hear form him soon.
 Dave Shuford, who lead surveys in San Fransisco Bay and Salton Sea since inception, retired last spring after an incredible career.

 In the news!
 CLICK HERE to read a recent article from the Chinook Observer written by Dr. Madeline Kalbach.
 The article details an uplifting experience when she participated as a volunteer in Willapa Bay, Washignton.

 Help us count shorebirds!
 We need eager volunteers so please see our volunteer page for who to contact about participation..